RakinRkz/flysky-ibus-atmega-32u4/README.md

 # flysky-ibus-leonardo
-Decodes FlySky IBus data directly to an Arduino Leonardo USB Game Controller.
+Decodes FlySky IBus data directly to an Arduino Leonardo or Pro Micro USB Game Controller.

 The Arduino sketch can be found [here](/flysky-ibus-leonardo.ino), simply build and upload it to your Leonardo.